“Moments of grace or insight or good writing actually are dependent on a day-to-day process.”

 Davis’ plays include Cecilia’s Last Tea Party, Appointment with a High Wire Lady, Crispin: The Cross of Lead,* The Song of Grendelyn*, The Second Death of Pricilla, and The Thoughts & Travels of Nicki.
 They have been produced at various theaters, some of which include the Passage Theatre Company, Trenton, NJ; School House Theatre, Croton Falls, NY; Ensemble Studio Theatre, New York City, NY; People’s Light & Theatre Company, Malvern, PA; and the Touchstone Theatre, Bethlehem, PA.
 In 2004, Davis received a playwright fellowship from the Pennsylvania Council on the Arts and from 1999–2001, he was resident playwright at People’s Light & Theatre Company for the Theatre Residency Program of the National Endowment for the Arts/Theatre Communications Group.
 Davis received two earlier fellowships from the National Endowment for the Arts as well as grants from the McKnight Foundation, the Tennessee Arts Commission, the New York Foundation for the Arts, and the New York State Council on the Arts.

-Bruce Graham is a playwright and a 1993 Pew Fellow.
+Robert Smythe is a theater artist and a 2006 Pew Fellow.